 One rare, good outcome from the COVID-19 pandemic was that digitalisation has been expedited to overcome restrictions and distances.
 Having said this, this is a transformation journey that will still take a few years for its automation and standardisation to achieve maximum effect.

-What is next for sustainability in air freight?
+What is next for decarbonisation in air freight?

-When scouting the industry, here are the actions and innovations that are planned to be introduced within the sustainable air freight logistics space, to accelerate its effectiveness.
+When scouting the industry, here are the actions and innovations that are planned to be introduced within air freight logistics to improve environmental performance:

-1. Expanding decarbonisation and other sustainability initiatives to the entire air freight logistics supply chain.
-Decarbonisation is not only about emissions or fuel.
-It covers more, including the steps before and after a cargo flight takes off, for instance warehouses designed to be more sustainable, solar panels installed on all roofs, electric forklifts and trucks, recycled pallets to carry the cargo, etc. Sustainable air freight logistics must include all steps of its process.
+1. Expanding decarbonisation initiatives to the entire air freight logistics supply chain: Decarbonisation is not only about emissions or fuel.
+It covers more, including the steps before and after a cargo flight takes off, for instance warehouses designed to be more sustainable, solar panels installed on all roofs, electric forklifts and trucks, recycled pallets to carry the cargo, etc. Decarbonising air freight logistics must include all steps of its process.

 Do you wish to stay updated on upcoming must-read industry trends?